HilscherAutomation/netPI-netx-programming-examples/README.md

 * `sudo ./EIS_simpleConfig` for the EtherNet/IP adapter example
 * `sudo ./ECS_simpleConfig` for the EtherCAT slave example

-The examples check if the corresponding firmware package has been installed properly, if not they install it automatically.
+Each example checks if its corresponding firmware package has been installed properly and loaded into netX, else it will install and load it automatically.

+##### Electronic Data Sheets

+Any master/controller engineering software needs device descriptions, socalled electronic data sheets, of all IO devices it shall communicate to.
+They inform about device parameters such as vendor-ID, product-ID, name, IO length etc. For all three examples the devices description files can be found in the github project under `/electronic-data-sheets`.

+By default the provided files are preconfigured to an IO length of 10 bytes input and 4 bytes output.
+In case you modified an example to configure a different IO length you have to modify the electronic data sheet accordingly and reconfigure your master/controller with it.

+##### Protocol specifics

+In case of PROFINET please keep in mind that a virgin netX needs a PROFINET device name setup over the network as described [here](https://profinetuniversity.com/profinet-basics/dcp/profinet-dcp/).
+Use your master engineering software to assign a corresponding name ("netx51repns" which is default in the electronic data sheet).

 ##### Linking the cifX library to applications

 To link the cifX driver library to own applications just add the option `-lcifx` to your GCC compilation command.

-##### The cifX API reference (netX driver API)
+##### The cifX API funtions reference (netX driver API)

-The cifX driver function API is described in the manual
+The cifX driver's function application interfaace (API) is described in the manual

 `cifX_API_PR_04_EN.pdf`

 located in the `manuals` folder.
+These call functions provide you a simple interface between your application and netX network controller.

 ##### The protocol specific APIs (PROFINET, EtherNet/IP ...
 APIs)

 A netX firmware has a common part that is behaving the same for all firmwares and a protocol dependent specific part.
 Particularly the configuration varies from protocol to protocol and shows different characteristics.

-The protocol specific dependencies are described in these manuals
+The protocol specific dependencies are described in the manuals

 * `PROFINET_IO-Device_V3.12_Protocol_API_17_EN.pdf` for PROFINET IO device
 * `EtherNetIP_Adapter_Protocol_API_19_EN.pdf` for EtherNet/IP adapter